Battle of Siffin: Alliance against Ali

-Mu'awiya also wrote to Amr ibn al-As to join him in Damascus, possibly to draw on his political and military expertise, or perhaps he hoped that Amr would bring the neighboring Egypt under his rule, having failed earlier to intimidate Ali's governor of Egypt to switch sides.
-A Qurayshite companion of Muhammad and a military strategist, Amr was believed to be an illegitimate child of Abu Sufyan.
-He had conquered, and then governed Egypt, but was later removed by Uthman.
+Mu'awiya also wrote to Amr ibn al-As to join him in Damascus, and draw on his political and military expertise.
+A Qurayshite companion of Muhammad and a military strategist, Amr had conquered, and then governed Egypt, but was later removed by Uthman.
 After his dismissal, Amr incited rebellion against Uthman, and is later reported to have taken credit for the assassination of Uthman by the Egyptian rebels.
 However, he soon changed his tone and pinned the murder on Ali, possibly fearing the Umayyads' wrath, or perhaps realizing that he would not receive a post in Ali's government.
 After arriving in Damascus, Amr officially swore his allegiance to Mu'awiya in 657.
 He thus pledged to back the Umayyads against Ali in return for the life-long governorship of Egypt.
 This pact turned a suspect in the assassination of Uthman into his avenger, and also later gave rise to a story recorded by some historians, including al-Baladhuri and the Shia-leaning al-Ya'qubi, where Amr privately confesses in this story to selling his religion for worldly gain.
-Even though the story itself is apocryphal, Ayoub suggests that it may portray the popular perception of the conflict between the Ali and Mu'awiya, which the story presents as a conflict between "the people of religion" and "the people of this world," respectively.
+Even though the story itself is apocryphal, Ayoub suggests that it may portray the popular perception of the conflict between Ali and Mu'awiya, which the story presents as a conflict between "the people of religion" and "the people of this world," respectively.
 The Mu'tazilite Ibn Abi'l-Hadid gives Amr the credit for successfully spreading the rumor that Ali was involved in Uthman's murder.